-We have been covering this series for almost two years now.
-But it seems that the resources for developers and designers are infinite; every month, there will always be a new list, and we’re going to keep this coming as long as developers keep making really awesome resources to share with web users.
+We have been covering this series for almost two years.
+But it seems that the resources for developers and designers are infinite; every month, there will always be a new list, and we’re going to keep this coming as long as developers keep making awesome resources to share with web users.

-This round, we’ve put together a number of tools that are not only useful but also great time savers, such as a tool that helps you in synchronized browser testing, one to grab screenshots off multiple screen sizes, and a color scheme collection of top brands in CSS, SCSS, and LESS format.
+This round, we’ve put together several tools that are not only useful but also great time savers, such as a tool that helps you in synchronized browser testing, one to grab screenshots off multiple screen sizes, and a color scheme collection of top brands in CSS, SCSS, and LESS format.
 Let’s check them out.

 Recommended Reading: More Fresh Resources For Developers & Designer